Antena/absolut-loader/README.md

 Webpack loader (inpired by [baggage-loader](https://github.com/deepsweet/baggage-loader)), to be used as a pre-loader in conjunction with [ngtemplate-loader](https://github.com/WearyMonkey/ngtemplate-loader).

+## What's ngtemplate-loader for?

-[ngtemplate-loader](https://github.com/WearyMonkey/ngtemplate-loader) pre-loads the AngularJS template cache with required template files.
-This loader forces you to add those requires outside angular code definition, because that would operate only after angular bootstraps.
+[ngtemplate-loader](https://github.com/WearyMonkey/ngtemplate-loader) pre-loads the AngularJS template cache with required template files (i.e. `require('./some-template.html')`).
+This loader forces you to add those requires outside angular code definition, because otherwise, those requires would only be evaluated after angular bootstraps, which is too late.

 See [Beware of requiring from the directive definition](https://github.com/WearyMonkey/ngtemplate-loader#beware-of-requiring-from-the-directive-definition).

+## What's baggage-loader for?

-That is where baggage-loader comes in: it runs as a pre-loader, and runs a first pass on your angular code.
+This is where baggage-loader comes in: it runs as a pre-loader, and runs a first pass on your angular code.
-The objective is to allow you to put your requires inside your angular code, by preprending your source code with the same require.
+The objective is to allow you to put your requires inside your angular code, by finding these and then preprending your source code with the same require.

 The problem with `baggage-loader`, is that it takes the file path as a configuration for injecting.